During the Civil War, General John M. Thayer provided a description of Lew Wallace and his favorite horse, Old John.

 Although Old John was a legendary horse and fondly remembered, there is much that we don’t know about him.
-It’s believed that Wallace purchased John from the Armantrout Farm.
-The Armantrouts were a family that settled about five miles south of Crawfordsville.
-The patriarch of the family, Frederick, served in the Revolutionary War and settled here with his son, Joseph in 1827.
+We believe that Wallace purchased John from the Armantrout Farm.
+The Armantrouts settled about five miles south of Crawfordsville.
+The patriarch of the family, Frederick, served in the Revolutionary War.
+He settled here with his son, Joseph in 1827.
 Joseph became one of the leading and most progressive farmers in the county.
-He pursued a number of ventures including the breeding of horses so it’s possible that Lew did acquire John from the Armantrouts, but we don’t know when Wallace bought the horse or how old the horse was.
+He pursued a number of ventures, including the breeding of horses.
+It’s possible that Lew did acquire John from the Armantrouts.
+However, we don’t know when Wallace bought the horse or how old the horse was.

 During the Civil War, Lew relied on John and took great pains to provide for his horse.
 In his autobiography there are numerous references to John including this:

 I loved this horse passionately.
 For five years he was my faithful, intelligent servant and friend; and in all that time there was never an hour in which I would not have gone hungry and thirsty if, by so doing, it had been possible to have saved him.
 He was in my mind when, long afterwards, in The Wooing of Malkatoon, I wrote these lines:

 But Othman waved them off: “Bring me my horse.

 But yesterday from noon to set of sun

 He kept the shadow of the flying hawk